PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

 `````````````````
 Once a sign has been saved, if you would like to continue on transcribing a next sign, you can either click on
 the "New gloss" button or go to Menu and select "New gloss".

+You can repeat the transcribing process from :ref:`enter_gloss`.